MoeMus/TransitWebsite/README.md

 # TODO:
 - **Set up User and Courses models in models.py**
-- **Register models in admin.py**
+- **Register models in admin.py**:  Users, Courses
--
 - **Migrations**:
 python manage.py makemigrations
 python manage.py migrate
 - **Set up Django REST Framework by creating serializers (in core/serializerspy), views (in core/views.py), and defining URL routes (in core/urls.py) and include them in in backend/urls.py**
 - **Create REACT frontend project to communicate with Django backend using Axios**